Sq00ky/LeetLinked/README.md

 ## Todo:

-- [x] Implement more email formats, lastnamef, firstlast, fl, etc.
+- [x] Implement more email formats, lastnamef, firstlast, fl, etc. (Pls create issues to request more)
-- [ ] Implement HIBP API (WIP!)
+- [x] Implement HIBP API - Finished
-- [ ] Implement DeHashed API
+- [ ] Implement DeHashed API - (It's going to cost a fair bit of money to do this because dehash costs $ per query...)
 - [ ] Completely re-write tool so it's not based on someone elses

-Modified by Ronnie Bartwitz / Ronald Bartwitz
+Modified by Ronnie Bartwitz / Ronald Bartwitz // @Horshark